create3000/sunrize/docs/_posts/index.md

 ## Usage

+First you need to install both Node.js and npm on your system.
+To accomplish this, you can use a Node installer from <https://nodejs.org/en/download/>.

-Because Sunrize is a Node program, it can be run without installing it using NPM's **npx** command:
+Then you can run Sunrize without installing it using npm's **npx** command:

 ```console
 $ npx sunrize [files]